goph-R/minicore/README.md

 # minicore
 A simple MVC PHP framework.
-It uses the PHP PDO for database interactions, the template engine the PHP itself with helper functions and translations stored in ini files.
+It uses the PHP PDO for database interactions via the Database and Record classes.
+The template engine the PHP itself with helper functions.
+The translations stored in ini files.
+It has form handling via the Form, Input and Validator classes.

 ## Hello application
 1) Create the following directory structure in the downloaded directory: